It is the area where direct inguinal hernias protrude.

 - Posterior inguinal wall tears.

-- Hernia develops medial to inferior epigastric vessels
+- A hernia develops medially to inferior epigastric vessels.

 - It usually occurs in males.